FelixHenninger/lab.js/docs/reference/html.rst

     const screen = new lab.html.Screen({
       content: '<p>Hello world!</p>',
-      el: document.getElementById('labjs-content'),
+      el: document.querySelector('[data-labjs-section="main"]'),
     })

     screen.run()

   When this code is run, a single screen is shown, that is, the content string supplied is inserted into the the element specified in the options.
-In this case, the element with the id ``labjs-content`` is used to display the content.
+In this case, the element with the attribute ``data-labjs-section="main"`` is used to contain the content.
 This is the default value for the :js:attr:`el` attribute, so we omit it in the following.

   **Using placeholders and parameters**